garden-io/garden/docs/reference/action-types/Test/kubernetes-pod.md

 You can find the full Pod spec in the [official Kubernetes documentation](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#PodSpec)

-The following Pod spec fields from the selected `resource` will be used (if present) when executing the Test:
+The following Pod spec fields from the `podSpec` will be used (if present) when executing the Test:
 * `affinity`
 * `automountServiceAccountToken`
 * `containers`